legumeinfo/datastore-specifications/PROTOCOLS/README.md

 These scripts (and the repository) also has an instance alongside the datastore, at `/project/legume_project/datastore/datastore-specifications/scripts`.

-For convenience, it is recommended to add this directory to your .bashrc file:
+For convenience, it is recommended to add this directory to your .bashrc file on ceres and atlas:
 ``` bash
   PATH=/project/legume_project/datastore/datastore-specifications/scripts:$PATH
 ```